jordonsc/icarus_qol/README.md

 * Increased all tonic durations to 900s
 * Steel Screw stack size increased to 500
 * Steel Rebar stack size increased to 200
-* T4 Armor provide movement speed boost stats, totalling in +50% movement speed
+* T4 Armor (composite, obsidian) provide movement speed boost stats, totalling in +50% movement speed
+* All pickaxes now have increased mining radius
+* _New Frontiers_ pickaxes are now on-par with a Platinum Pickaxe

 ### Talents:

-* Lucky Strike (insta-mining) probability increased to 5%/15%/25% depending on talent rank
+* Lucky Strike (insta-mining) probability increased to 25%/37%/50% depending on talent rank
-* Peerless Lumberjack (insta-tree) probability increased to 5%/15%/25% depending on talent rank
+* Peerless Lumberjack (insta-tree) probability increased to 25%/37%/50% depending on talent rank

 ### World: